AyAggarwal/CompilerConstantFolding/doc.md

 order of operations is not implemented right now.

+## Testing Coverage ToDo

+- addition overflow
+- mul overflow
+- div overflow
+- div truncation
+- div by zero
+- order of operations